3052/dash/internal/dash/readme.md

    - `$Number%08d$`
    - `$Number%09d$`
    - `$RepresentationID$`
-33. add method to replace SegmentTemplate@media
+30. add method to replace SegmentTemplate@media
    - `$RepresentationID$`
    - `$Time$`
-34. SegmentTemplate@startNumber is 1 if missing
+31. SegmentTemplate@startNumber is 1 if missing
-35. SegmentTemplate@timescale is 1 if missing
+32. SegmentTemplate@timescale is 1 if missing
-36. Period@duration is MPD@mediaPresentationDuration if missing
+33. Period@duration is MPD@mediaPresentationDuration if missing
+34. add method to get `Number` values from SegmentTemplate@startNumber to SegmentTemplate@endNumber
+35. add method to get `Number` values from SegmentTimeline
+36. add method to get `Time` values from SegmentTimeline
+37. add method to get `Number` values from
+   Ceil(
+      AsSeconds(Period@duration) /
+      (SegmentTemplate@duration / SegmentTemplate@timescale)
+   )